810535323/Embedded-ClassFiles/README.md

 4.io is a cluster of linuxfileio such as file's reading or writing.

-5.newwork is a cluster of network practice such as tcp/ip、udp、boardcast etc,sometimes with multiThread.
+5.newwork is a cluster of network practice such as tcp/ip、udp、boardcast etc,sometimes with multiThread or mutiProcess.

 6.pgprocess is a cluster of communication between process.